emberjs/website/source/guides/routing/defining-your-routes.md

 use the Ember router with Ember Data, your dynamic segments will work as expected out of the box.

-If your model does not use the `id` property in the url, you should define a serialize method on your route:
+If your model does not use the `id` property in the URL, you should define a serialize method on your route:

 ```javascript